discourse/wp-discourse/readme.txt

 **note:** Have you made changes to the HTML templates?
 The template changes are no longer handled from the plugin admin, They must be customized with filters. see the [Template Customization](https://github.com/discourse/wp-discourse/wiki/Template-Customization) section of the [wiki](s://github.com/discourse/wp-discourse/wiki) for details.

+#### 1.0.0 15/09/16

+- Break settings page into tabbed sections
+- Don't display the category-select option in posts that have already been published to Discourse
+- Use

 #### 0.9.9 13/09/16